USF-IMARS/imars-etl/INSTALL.md

 # dependency details
-* IPFS is required for hashing files during load & may be used as an object storage driver in the future.
+* IPFS is required for hashing files during load & may be used as an object storage connection in the future.
 * airflow is used to manage secure connections to metadata & object stores.